Comparison of the AK-47 and M16: Firepower

 The standard magazine capacity for both the AK-47 and M16 type rifles is 30 rounds, although lower and higher capacity magazines are available for both systems.
 However, the single most limiting factor in terms of firepower is the amount of ammunition that a soldier can carry.
 A soldier armed with an M16 can carry far more ammo than a soldier armed with an AK-47.
-Assuming a maximum 10 kilogram ammo-load...
+Assuming a maximum 10-kilogram ammo load...

-Note *: 10 kg is the maximum amount of ammo that the average soldier can comfortably carry... it also allows for best comparison of the three most common AK-47 magazines to the standard USGI M16 magazine.
+Note *: 10 kg is the maximum amount of ammo that the average soldier can comfortably carry.
+It also allows the best comparison of the three most common AK-47 magazines to the standard USGI M16 magazine.